-- 4. Position the eye end of the wire rope so that it is about 7-ft. (see Figure 3) away from the location of one of the end anchorage locations. - 5.
-Locate the spot on the wire rope on the other end (opposite of the eye end) where it would attach directly to the end anchorage point.
-Mark this location.
-If using the choker straps, hold the straps outward and pull tightly before locating the wire rope and marking. - 6.
+- 9. Position the eye end of the wire rope so that it is about 7-ft. (see Figure 3) away from the location of one of the end stanchions. - 10.
+Locate the spot on the wire rope where it would attach directly - 11.
 Remove the 6 bolts and lock washers from the top plate of the In-line cable clamp.
-Set the top plate aside.

-- 7. On the mark you have measured off, place the wire rope into the grooved lower plate of the In-line cable clamp.
-Insure that the end of the cable clamp with the hole in it is placed towards the free end of the wire rope. - 8.
+Set the top plate aside. - 12.
+On the mark you have measured off, place the wire rope into the grooved lower plate of the In-line cable clamp.
+Insure that the end of the cable clamp with the hole in it is placed towards the free end of the wire rope. - 13.
 Twist the wire rope and press down into the grooves of the clamp.
-The wire rope may have to be twisted and untwisted for it to align properly. - 9.
+The wire rope may have to be twisted and untwisted for it to align properly. - 14.
 Place the top plate onto the lower plate, and begin tightening the bolts.
 Tighten the top plate EVENLY to 35 ft-lb.
-For more detailed information on using the In-Line Cable Clamp, please refer to the "In-Line Cable Clamp Instruction Manual". - 10.
-Attach the bolt of one 1⁄2" bow shackle through the hole of the In-line Cable Clamp.
-Tighten the nut and secure in place with the cotter pin. - 11.
-Insert a second 1⁄2" bow shackle through the bow of the shackle attached to the In-line Cable Clamp.
-Using the shackle bolt, attach the bow shackle to the hole of the end anchor point.
-Replace the nut and cotter pin. - 12.
+For more detailed information on using the In-Line Cable Clamp, please refer to the "In-Line Cable Clamp Instruction Manual". - 15.
+Attach the bolt of one 1⁄2" bow shackle through the hole of the In-line cable clamp.
+Tighten the nut and secure in place with the cotter pin. - 16.
+Insert a second 1⁄2" bow shackle through the bow of the shackle attached to the In-line cable clamp.
+Using the shackle bolt, attach the bow shackle to the hole in the nose of the tieback cable head.
+Replace the nut and cotter pin. - 17.
 Attach one 1⁄2" bow shackle through the triangular d-ring of the 10' long ratchet strap, and the eye of the wire rope.
-Tighten the bow shackle nut and secure with the cotter pin. - 13.
-Insert a 1⁄2" bow shackle through the eye of the SkylineTM shock absorber and the hole of the second stanchion.
-Secure the bolt with the nut and replace the cotter pin. - 14.
-Remove the clevis pin of the Skyline[TM] shock absorber and insert one 1⁄2-in. bow shackle.
-Replace the clevis pin and cotter pin. - 15.
-Remove the nut from the bow shackle (just attached to the clevis of the shock absorber) and attach to the triangular d-ring of the ratchet load binder.
+Tighten the bow shackle nut and secure with the cotter pin.

+- 18. Insert a 1⁄2" bow shackle through the eye of the Skyline shock absorber and the hole of the second stanchion.
+Secure the bolt with the nut and replace the cotter pin. - 19.
+Remove the clevis pin of the Skyline shock absorber and insert the triangular d-ring of the ratchet load binder into the clevis.
 Replace the clevis pin and cotter pin.